SoftUni-Internal/interactive-content/EN/05-Spring-Data-Intro/03-Spring-Query-Creation.md

 [slide hideTitle]
 # Query Methods

-When creating simple queries, we can use the derive mechanism to build the query by following the naming conventions, while **Spring Data** does the rest for us.
+We can apply this mechanism when building simple queries.

+We should follow the naming conventions and leave the rest to **Spring Data**.

-In order to understand how **query methods** and see their limitations we shall go through their syntax and have a closer look.
+To learn how **query methods** work and understand their limitations, let us take a closer look at their syntax.

 ```java
 @Repository